Securing your remote agents

 You can secure your remote agents by configuring them to use SSL (Secure Sockets Layer).
 This protocol provides a secure mechanism for communication between your Bamboo server and remote agents.
 The information below describes how to configure your remote agents to use SSL.

-Once the server and agents know where to find the keystores and truststores, the final step is to instruct your Bamboo server to start using SSL so that agents will be able to authenticate the server.
+To instruct your Bamboo server to start using SSL so that agents will be able to authenticate the server, you need to modify the addresses used for communication between the agent and the server.

 To configure your Bamboo server to use SSL: